When I was growing up facing the normal adolescent insecurities there was one looming shadow upon it all.

 slide forward uncomfortably in heels

-As a Moslem who prays the proscribed five prayers my feet tend to become extremely dehydrated as they get washed
+As a Muslim who prays the proscribed five prayers my feet tend to become extremely dehydrated as they get washed

 five times a day during my ablutions and I don’t have the time to moisturize them every time afterwards.
 For that I